 From then on, the doctors who treated the Black Death victims appropriately used this special blend.
 The beak is how doctors got the long-lasting nickname “quack”.

-Our Four Thieves oil contains Cinnamon bark oil, Clove oil, Rosemary oil, White Camphor oil, Lemon oil and Sweet Orange oil
+Our Four Thieves oil contains Cinnamon bark oil, Clove oil, Rosemary oil, White Camphor oil, Lemon oil and Sweet Orange oil.
+This blog might also interest you - Essential oils with antibacterial / antimicrobial properties.

-You can find Four Thieves Balm under our Original Balm range, select the size you'd like and then choose your aroma from the drop down list.
-Click here:
+You can find Four Thieves Balm under our Original Balm range, we have 5 different Click here:

 Alternatively, all varieties are now available as single samples to try! - click here: